ZsoltTanko/inline-llm-lens/docs/EXTENDING.md

 ## Add a built-in default behavior — or just author a preset

 Prompt behavior is owned by user-defined `PromptPreset`s now; there's no enum to extend.
-To ship a new "out of the box" persona, edit `PromptPreset.seed` in `InlineLLMLens/Prompts/PromptPreset.swift` (used only on first launch when `prompts.json` is empty).
+To ship a new "out of the box" persona, add it to `PromptPreset.factorySeeds` in `InlineLLMLens/Prompts/PromptPreset.swift` (the array is used only on first launch when `prompts.json` is empty, so existing users' catalogs are never overwritten).
+The shared base copy is in `seedBaseSystemPrompt` — reuse it unless the new preset really needs different framing.
 Otherwise just create the preset in **Settings → Prompts**.

 If you're adding a new template variable (currently `{{selection}}`, `{{userInput}}`, `{{app}}`, `{{windowTitle}}`, `{{date}}`):